-Long Term Mitigation- The Airport Master Plan makes provision for a runway starter strip directly crossing through this area.
+- 5.6.6.1 Long Term Mitigation - a) The Airport Master Plan makes provision for a runway starter strip directly crossing through this area.
 The lakes will be filled and compacted to a standard that will support a runway extension.
 The CIAA CEO has outlined the process for filling of these lakes and the resulting wastewater management to the Director General Civil Aviation (DGCA) in separate correspondence with deadlines for such action.

-Interim Mitigation- The Bulrush and vegetation has been cleared from this area and as part of maintenance it will remain clear.
+a) The Bulrush and vegetation were cleared from the lakes and as part of maintenance it will remain clear.
 The sides of the lakes have been scraped to present a sharp surface to deter waterfowl and turtles from easily wading into and out of the water.
 CIAA personnel will continue to monitor this area and mitigate all wildlife hazards while the Lakes are filled.